junaid33/mint-hJ03/README.md

 #### 🌈 Make it yours

-Customizable the content, navigation, branding, and more for your documentation — [get started](https://mintlify.com/start).
+Customize the content, navigation, branding, and more for your documentation — [get started](https://mintlify.com/start).